drummondlab/drummondlab.github.io/README.md

 ## How to add content

+You will create a personal branch, make your changes on that branch, and push your local branch to the github repo:

+	git checkout -b <your name>-staging

+	...

+	git push origin <your name>-staging

+You may preview your local edits by having your jekyll installation generate the static pages and and start a private webserver.
+This is done by the rake preview command:

+	rake preview

+...and then open the local test site, http://127.0.0.1:4000.
+Look at anything you've changed and make sure it's good to go.

+[Rake](https://github.com/ruby/rake) is a Make-like program implemented in ruby and part of the ruby/jekyll environment on which our website is built.

-For most common actions---adding/updating a lab member page or adding a publication page---you'll be making a new markdown file in the proper location, naming it properly, and filling in the required fields.
+For the most common activities --- adding/updating a lab member page or adding a publication page ---you'll be making a new, or updating an existing markdown file.
 The markdown files contain a YAML front matter block which is processed by Jekyll.
 Different categories of website content (e.g., paper, member, portal) have different YAML dictionary keys in their front matter, so in almost all cases you can (and should!) copy an existing item, change the name, and change its content, rather than trying to write a Markdown document from scratch.

 For example, suppose you recently had a paper published and want it listed on the Getz Lab website.
 Creating a new paper "post" in the `papers/_posts` folder will add your new publication to the website's publications listing.
 Go into the `papers/_posts` folder.
 Copy one of the existing items into a new file whose name is prefaced with the paper's publication date (this is important!) and an abbreviated version of the title.
 For example, we want to add a recent (5/1/2021) Cancer Discovery paper co-authored by a large team of researchers where Gaddy is a co-senior author and Yosi Maruvka is a co-first author.
 The paper's title is "DNA Polymerase and Mismatch Repair Exert Distinct Microsatellite Instability Signatures in Normal and Malignant Human Cells".
 First thing we do is cd to the papers/_posts subdirectory and, using a recent paper post as a template, create a file for our new publication: